-Q: Is there specific diagnostic criteria to attend?
+Q: Is there specific diagnostic criteria to attend classes and camps?

-Q: Do dancers need to attend with a support worker?
+Q: Do participants need to attend with a support worker?

 Q: Can I arrive at camp or class via the Handydart?